About

 I grew up between the woods of upstate New York and Kansai, Japan.
 In Washington County NY, new growth forests have retaken agricultural farmland.
 In my neighborhood outside Kyoto, ancient bamboo groves are constantly pushed back by condominiums.

-Across rural environments on the fringes of economic “progress,” I seek to propel my audience toward ecological responsibility.
-The tools of theatrical worldbuilding situate spectators as active participants in their surroundings.
-Active communion in the landscape casts us all as stewards.
-Through sensory installations and live performance, my work adapts and reuses waste and growth.
+Across environments on the fringes of economic “development,” I seek to propel my audience toward ecological responsibility.
+The tools of theatrical worldbuilding situate spectators as active participants in their surroundings; the landscape casts us all as stewards.
+I adapt and reuse overlooked growth and waste into sensory installations and live performance.

 sendcritiques